bytecodealliance/component-docs/component-model/src/reference/faq.md

 ## Q: How do WebAssembly Components and the WebAssembly System Interface (WASI) relate to each other?

-WebAssembly core components do not have any access to the host system (by design) -- they can only perform computations on a fixed set of types.
+WebAssembly core modules do not have any access to the host system (by design) -- they can only perform computations on a fixed set of types.
 The component model enables core components to interact with the "outside" world via a rich set of types ([WebAssembly Interface Types][wit]).